Determinant/keytree.py/README.rst

   screen)
 - Use arbitrary UTF-8 string as your mnemonic ``./keytree.py --custom-words --save-keystore mykeystore.json``
 - Show Fuji testnet address format ``./keytree.py <your options> --hrp fuji``
-- Show corresponding C-Chain address & ETH-format private key ``./keytree.py
-  <your options> --account-path "44'/60'/0'/0"`` (The default ETH
-  addresses/keys without ``--account-path`` are the ones using AVAX's deriving path instead of Ethereum's HD Wallet standard.
-They are, however, still valid ETH addresses/keys (useful as individual, standalone keys).
-But to correctly extract Metamask addresses/keys from its wallet with this tool, you need to specify the shown account path)
+- Use Metamask's deriving algorithm: ``./keytree.py <your options>
+  --account-path "44'/60'/0'/0"``.
+By default, ETH addresses/keys use AVAX's deriving path (AVAX C-Chain keys/addresses) instead of Metamask's.
+To treat the mnemonic in Metamask's way, use ``--account-path``.
+Whatever deriving path is used, the generated individual key-address pair is always valid Ethereum format.

 Caveat
 ------